-Nigel also served as vice president for Asia-Pacific with Rare, where he developed grassroots efforts to link impoverished communities in Indonesia to global carbon markets and pioneered community-based fisheries and marine protected areas efforts.
+Sizer also served as vice president for Asia-Pacific with Rare, where he developed grassroots efforts to link impoverished communities in Indonesia to global carbon markets and pioneered community-based fisheries and marine protected areas efforts.
 In 2008, he served as lead advisor on climate change and energy issues in Asia to former US President Bill Clinton and the Clinton Global Initiative.
 He has also worked with the United Nations Environment Program (UNEP) in Nairobi and established The Nature Conservancy’s Asia-Pacific Forest Program.
 He also founded and co-chaired The Forests Dialogue, which recently celebrated 20 years of progress, and helped establish and lead the Asia Forest Partnership.

-A globally-recognized authority on forests, ecology, climate change and development, Nigel holds Bachelors, Masters, and Doctoral degrees in natural sciences and tropical forest ecology from the University of Cambridge.
+A globally recognized authority on forests, ecology, climate change and development policy, Sizer holds Bachelors, Masters, and Doctoral degrees in natural sciences and tropical forest ecology from the University of Cambridge.
 He has lived and worked in Brazil, Kenya, and spent ten years in Indonesia.
-He has served on numerous boards and advisory groups including Natural State, the Tropical Forest Alliance, the Rainforest Foundation, the Amazon Alliance, the Global Forest Foundation, and the Andean Center for Sustainable Development.
+He has served on numerous boards and advisory groups including for Natural State, Tree Global, the Tropical Forest Alliance, the Rainforest Foundation, the Amazon Alliance, the Global Forest Foundation, and the Andean Center for Sustainable Development.

 Sizer has received numerous awards including the Henry Arnold Conservation Fellowship from the Mulago Foundation and the United Nations Secretary General’s Big Data Challenge prize.
 He has been a frequent commentator on environment and development issues for the BBC, CNN, and Al Jazeera and many other outlets.
 He also helps inspire future leaders as an adjunct professor of public affairs at Baruch College, City University of New York.